wsttiger/cudaqx/docs/sphinx/api/qec/nv_qldpc_decoder_api.rst

     .. note::
       The `"nv-qldpc-decoder"` implements the :class:`cudaq_qec.Decoder`
-      interface for Python and the :class:`cudaq::qec::decoder` interface for C++, so it supports all the methods in those respective classes.
+      interface for Python and the :cpp:class:`cudaq::qec::decoder` interface for C++, so it supports all the methods in those respective classes.

     :param H: Parity check matrix (tensor format)
     :param params: Heterogeneous map of parameters: